 + What wisdom tips can you find from Boaz’s conduct in today’s passage?

-+ In what areas of your life can you practically apply the power of negotiation?
++ How can you practically apply the power of negotiation this season?